 The minister would work with you as a family to tailor the service to what you want, whether that be a traditional Church of England service, or a personalised service with a lighter religious touch.

-We work with a select group of Celebrants and Humanists that we know can sensitively deliver an exceptional service.
+We work with a select group of Celebrants that we know can sensitively deliver an exceptional service.
 Typically when we sit with a family and explore what will be the best way for you to say farewell to your loved one, we get an instinct as to who would be the right person to represent your family.

 We will make a recommendation and introduce you so you can decide if they are right for you.
 If you are not completely comfortable, then we would make further recommendations.